 - The overall look of the watch is a bit over-the-top for some users

-However, it has some other handy functions like its daylight savings time on/off switch, battery power indicator and hourly chimes.
+However, it has some other handy functions, such as its daylight savings time on/off switch, battery power indicator and hourly chimes.
 For the athlete, there is a countdown timer and stopwatch.
 It is also water-resistant to 330 feet.

 Surprisingly, this watch is affordable for all it includes.
-The solar power charging is a unique touch with it lasting six months.
+The solar power charging is a unique touch.
 However, buyers in northern latitudes might have issues recharging it during the winter months where the sun angle is lower.

 - It includes sunrise/sunset time, useful for hunting and other light-dependent activities

 - Its light sensor allows it to switch on illumination automatically

 - It has a titanium band with a much-appreciated safety catch

 - The band seems cheap for the price